 Attendance/Preparation | Auditing Courses | Enrollment | Grades | Academic Probation/Suspension | Professional Integrity | Statement of Minimal Expectations | Leave of Absence | Voluntary Withdrawal | Administrative Withdrawal | Repeating a Course

 Regular class attendance and preparation are expected of all students.
 In addition, faculty members may, and often do, establish their own specific attendance and preparation requirements, the violation of which may result in the lowering of a grade or exclusion from class.

-The Brown School does not allow anyone except for authorized visiting scholars and field instructors to audit courses.
-Field instructors may not audit Intensive Trainings.
+The Brown School allows only authorized visiting scholars and field instructors to audit courses.
+Field instructors may request to audit a course and must work with the professor to define expectations, and may not audit Intensive Trainings.